Taticoderx/Taticoderx/README.md

 -👋 Hi, I'm @Taticoderx
 -👀 I'm interested in... basically everything!
--🌱 Currently learning all sorts of stuff — Java and Python among them (still choosing my favorite)
+-🌱 Still exploring the world of programming - learning a bit of everything as I find my way!
 -🤝 Open to collaborate on anything I get the chance to!
 -📫 How to reach me: @tatistsnx
 -⚡ Fun fact: I'm probably the worst Combat Arms player ever, but hey — I never give up!
 (I'm Brazilian, after all 🇧🇷)